callistajosette/callistajosette.github.io/project-crease.md

 We derive an exact solution to the recurrence relation.

+## Ex.
+3 Fibbonaci Numbers

 ## Credits
 These notes were compiled from various freely accessible online sources, most notably course handouts provided to students at the University of Washington, and the University of Illinois Urbana-Champaign.

 [back](./)